 Yes, I feel jittery and perhaps a little anxious, but I don't feel unhappy.
-Unlike my neighbours, I am on my own in isolation.
+Unlike the neighbours, I am on my own in isolation.
 I feel lonely some days, but there are no arguments.

 11-across, "Memory of something (12)".
 RECOLLECTION.

 Once upon a time, when the only virus we feared was the flu, the house was full of noise.
-But the years passed and one-by-one the children left until it was just the two of us.
+But the years passed, and one by one, the children left until it was just the two of us.

 20-down, "Fact of losing someone (4)".
 LOSS.